RavijaDul/FlareNet/README.md

 User Login → Backend validates credentials → Checks role in database → Returns user object with role → Frontend renders UI based on role
 ```

 Only users with `role = 'ENGINEER'` can access maintenance-related endpoints.
-Unauthorized requests return HTTP 403 Forbidden.

 ---